Learning the Basis: A Kolmogorov-Arnold Network Approach Embedding Green's Function Priors

 providing a learnable counterpart of the RWG basis local expansion.

 The \textbf{global branch} of PhyKAN models long-range electromagnetic interactions across the surface.
-In contrast to the local branch where each node corresponds to a mesh edge, here one \emph{element-node} is defined per triangular element.
+In contrast to the local branch where each node corresponds to a mesh edge, here one element-node is defined per triangular element.
 The input to this branch is a set of $K$ element-nodes, where each node $k$ is represented by the centroid $\boldsymbol{p}_k \in \mathbb{R}^3$ of the $k$-th element, together with the incident direction $(\theta,\phi)$ of the scattered EM fields $\boldsymbol{E}_{\rm inc}(\boldsymbol{p}_{k})$'s.
-To incorporate EM priors into this branch, we initialize the weights of its first layer, $\mathbf{W}_{k,j}^{(0)} \in \mathbb{R}^{K \times K}$, using the dyadic Green's function, as follows:
+To embed electromagnetic physics into this branch, the first-layer coupling weights between element-nodes are initialized directly with the dyadic Green’s function:

 which encodes the physical interaction between elements $k$ and $j$ as governed by the EFIE kernel.
 This initialization ensures that global message passing is grounded in the true nonlocal behavior of Maxwell’s equations.